The Christian Theology of God

 Holiness means wholeness.
 God lacks nothing.
 To say that “God is holy” is refer to the wholeness, fullness, beauty, and abundant life that exists within the Godhead.
 He is unbroken, undamaged, unfallen, completely complete and entire within Himself.
 He is the indivisible One, wholly self-sufficient, and the picture of perfection.

 Holiness is not one aspect of God’s character; it is the whole package in glorious unity.
 This is how Spurgeon describes it in his discourse on Psalm 99:5:

 Holiness is the harmony of all the virtues.
 The Lord has not one glorious attribute alone, or in excess, but all glories are in him as a whole; this is the crown of his honor and the honor of his crown.
 His power is not his choicest jewel, nor his sovereignty, but his holiness.
 In this all comprehensive moral excellence he would have his creatures take delight, and when they do so their delight is evidence that their hearts have been renewed, and they themselves have been made partakers of his holiness.

-Historic, orthodox Christianity recognizes four primary attributes of God: omnipotence, omnipresence, omniscience and immutability.
+Historic, orthodox Christianity recognizes three primary attributes of God: omnipotence, omnipresence, omniscience.